tuatang55/KeepBackend/readme.md

 - Install mongoose for orm `npm install mongoose`
 - Install morgan for sending status to terminal  `npm install morgan`
 - Install jsonwebtoken for JWT authentication `npm install jsonwebtoken`
-- Install bcrypt for password encryption/decryption `npm install bcryptjs`
+- Install bcrypt for password encryption/decryption `npm install bcrypt`
 - Install cookie-parser for cookie parsing `npm install cookie-parser`
+- Install dotenv `npm install dotenv`

 - if experiencing `command is not recognized in terminal for node` or something along the line.
 Please use `npm install -g` instead of normal install